egdavid/vuejs-boilerplate/README.md

 If you're more looking for a production ready boilerplate, I advise you to consider using [Vuesion](https://github.com/vuesion/vuesion).
 You could also take a look at the [Nuxt.js](https://nuxtjs.org) framework.

-But if you're starting with Vue.js or JavaScript or even with code in general or if you just need a skeleton, mine could be a good start.
+But if you're starting with Vue.js or JavaScript or even with code in general or if you just need a skeleton, this one could be a good start.

 ### How to get started